mmartofel/rhacm-cni-policy-test/README.md

 ![screenshot](images/1.png)

-In my cane I had one recent version cluster `local-cluster` with CNI driver `OVNKubernetes` and one older with `OpenShiftSDN` as a CNI driver set.
-Therefore you see one cluster as compliant and the second as not.
+In my case I had one recent version cluster (4.19) `local-cluster` with CNI driver `OVNKubernetes` and one older with `OpenShiftSDN` (4.14) as a CNI driver set.
+Therefore you see one cluster as compliant and a second as not.

 ![screenshot](images/2.png)

 ![screenshot](images/3.png)

-if you check 'View driff' for non compliant cluster, you can easily find out why it complains
+if you now check 'View driff' for non compliant cluster, you can easily find out why it complains there

 ![screenshot](images/4.png)